Flagsmith/flagsmith-docs/docs/deployment/enterprise-edition.md

 #### Sync LDAP Users Groups

-You can synchronies Flagsmith user and groups with your LDAP(Directory) users and groups by running the following command
+You can synchronise Flagsmith users and groups with your LDAP (Directory) users and groups by running the following
+command:

 ```bash
 python manage.py sync_ldap_users_and_groups